minprog/uva-prog-ai/20 Problem sets/30 Breakout!/10 Breakout!.md

 angle of reflection" (which turns out to be very easy to implement as discussed later in this handout).
 Thus, after two bounces—one off the paddle and one off the right wall—the ball might have the trajectory shown in the second diagram.
-(Note that the dotted line is there only to show the ball’s path and won’t appear on the screen.)
+(Note that the dotted line is there only to show the ball's path and won't appear on the screen.)

 ![](breakout34.png)